lbaw-admin/lbaw-laravel-2017-18/README.md

     cp -r ../lbaw-laravel/ . # You replace lbaw17GG with your group number or appropriare repository folder git add .
     git commit -m "base laravel structure"
     git push origin master

+**Tip**: If you're having trouble cloning from GitHub using *ssh*, check [this](https://help.github.com/articles/connecting-to-github-with-ssh/).

+Notice that you need to substitute \<YOUR GITHUB\> with the username of the team member that owns the repository.
+At this point you should have the project skeleton in your local machine and be ready to start.

+## Installing local PHP dependencies

 After the steps above you will have updated your repository with the required laravel structure form this repository.
 Afterwards, the command bellow will install all local dependencies, required for development.

     composer install # install locally all dependencies

-**Tip**: If you're having trouble cloning from GitHub using *ssh*, check [this](https://help.github.com/articles/connecting-to-github-with-ssh/).

-Notice that you need to substitute \<YOUR GITHUB\> with the username of the team member that forked the repository.
-At this point you should have the project skeleton in your local machine and be ready to start.

 ## Working with PostgreSQL